 The strictest firearms regulations in the country are found in Massachusetts.
 Numerous crimes involving guns incur mandatory minimum jail terms, and an early release is not an option.

-The bottom line is that even while there are no particular laws that forbid those with medical marijuana cards from getting gun licenses, having both may still be dangerous, especially if you were involved in a crime that called for background checks and investigations.
+The bottom line is that even while no particular laws forbid those with medical marijuana cards from getting gun licenses, having both may still be dangerous, especially if you were involved in a crime that called for background checks and investigations.

 Can You Take Your Gun to a Dispensary in Massachusetts?

-Massachusetts is officially a shall-issue state, and the State Police Firearms Records Bureau handles the issuing of Licenses to Carry (LTC).
+Massachusetts is officially a shall-issue state, and the State Police Firearms Records Bureau handles issuing Licenses to Carry (LTC).

-If you are still a Class B license holder, you can open carry only non-large capacity weapons, but this is uncommon nowadays.
-For those who possess a Massachusetts LTC Class A or the current LTC, concealed carry is permitted.
+If you are still a Class B license holder, you can only carry non-large capacity weapons, which is uncommon nowadays.
+Concealed carry is permitted for those who possess a Massachusetts LTC Class A or the current LTC.